-- Weed mapping consisted of point and area records. - Where area records align with APZ areas, weeds within APZ and within directly adjacent bushland have been recorded. - Approximately 10m mapping accuracy. - No flowers observed on Doder.
-Species not id to native non native. - Comments on litter build up and site safety have been provided within some locations. - Melaleuca nodosa is threatened in Warringah. - Targeted weeds should include: - \blacklozenge Pampas grass due to its high flammability, - ◆ Lantana creates high fuel loads (contributing to hotter bushfires); and - ◆ Pittosporum undulatum an opportunistic species; high densities increase canopy density, contributing to crown fires.
+- Weed mapping consisted of point and area records. - Where area records align with APZ areas, weeds within APZ and within directly adjacent bushland have been recorded. - Approximately 10m mapping accuracy. - No flowers observed on the Doder species.
+Unable to identify whether the species was native. - Comments on litter build up and site safety have been provided within some locations. - Melaleuca nodosa is threatened in Warringah. - Targeted weeds should include: - Pampas grass due to its high flammability, - ◆Lantana creates high fuel loads (contributing to hotter bushfires); and - ◆ Pittosporum undulatum an opportunistic species; high densities increase canopy density, contributing to crown fires. - ♦ Noxious species